ilebras/ilebras.github.io/index.md

 description: "A responsive Jekyll theme"
 tags: [Jekyll, theme, responsive, blog, template]
 image:
-    feature:texture-feature-01.jpg
+    feature:
 ---

 **I am a sea-going physical oceanographer studying the large-scale circulation of the ocean.**

 ---

-Currently, I am a postdoctoral scholar at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/) working with [Fiamma Straneo](https://twitter.com/fstraneo).
-I am researching the currents around Greenland to better understand how ice and freshwater impact the circulation of the high-latitude ocean.
+I am a postdoctoral scholar at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/) working with [Fiamma Straneo](https://twitter.com/fstraneo).
+My research focuses on better understanding how ice and freshwater impact the circulation of the high-latitude ocean.

 ---